hanpari/sovereign/source/02/052_drama.md

 "No need."

-He was already aware of that part since he had lived through this once.
+Since he had lived through this once, he was already aware of that part.
 Samara had arrived in the city a week ago and gotten stuck at the airport with a load of baggage.

 Coincidentally, Andrey, who had been wandering around, offered her a helpful hand, so they became acquaintances.
 When the wheelchair had broken down, she called Andrey, thinking he was a SF mechanic.

 Samara shrugged.
-"Still so impatient!
-A girl would think you didn't need to rush things, taking into account the circumstances.
-We have met again after so many years, Sava - but you made sure to burst the bubble of our happy reunion."
+"A girl would think you didn't need to rush things.
+We have met again after so many years, Sava.
+Cherish it!"

-Gromov found her arguments reasonable.
-Was it really necessary to investigate the sudden, yet welcome mystery?
+Gromov found the advice reasonable.
+Was it really necessary to investigate the mystery?
 All the regrets he had, he could face them in this weird dreamland, probing what would have happened if he had given a different answer to her.

-But Samara did not look disappointed, wearing a cold, calculating expression.
+With a cold, calculating expression, Samara did not look disappointed.

 "What if I let you kill my auntie and her dog today?" she suggested contemplatively.
-"Was a mistake to keep the history unaltered, playing my part accordingly and truthfully?
+"Was a mistake to keep the history unaltered?
 What about you, Sava?
-Can't you just shut up and be thankful for the rare opportunity?
 Am I not the only love of your life?"

 "The only love?
 Sounds so noble and haughty," Gromov grinned, even though he did not find it funny at all.
-"I've never admitted this."
+"I've never admitted anything like this."

-"Neither have she," Samara replied.
-"I repeat, my Sava.
-We have both a rare opportunity.
+"Neither has she," Samara replied.
+"I repeat, we have both a rare opportunity.
 So I ask once again.
-Should she have married Peter?"
+Should've she married Peter?"

 Gromov did not miss how she switched pronouns.

 "The answer stays the same, my beautiful imposter.
 She should've married him.
 She's already done so."

-Back then, when Gromov had refused to confess his true feeling, the real Samara did not insisted, letting the matter slip as if it had never happened.
+Back then, when Gromov had refused to confess to her, the real Samara did not insisted, letting the matter slip as if it had never happened.
 Neither of them had crossed the thin line of expressing their affection explicitly.

 "So be it!"

-This dreamland Samara failed to reveal the tenderness of the real one, lacking the gentle confusion of the original.
+Lacking the gentle confusion of the original, this dreamland Samara failed to reveal the tenderness of the real one.
 There was something inhuman in her motionless gaze, almost as if the was a sister to Doll, a robot sent from a distant past, a mere talking statue.

 Without a warning, her skin changed color, turning into the dark blue.
 Certain sharpness, alwas present in Samara's features, became more prominent, and the whites of her green eyes blackened.

 "Do you recognize me?"

-"Recognize you?"
+"Recognize you?
+Why would I ..."

 When Gromov was about fifteen, he bought a comic book, attracted to devil-like female protagonist on its cover.
 With a romance between a superhero and vilainess, the book was by no means special, but it managed impressed the teenage boy greatly.